 Servers use HTTP status codes so they can quickly inform the client what the status is of their request.
 The HTTP codes are always contained within the response header and may or may not be accompanied by a response body.

-There are dozens of HTTP status codes in use today that are grouped in five broad categories – Informational, Success, Redirection, Client Error, and Server Error.
+There are dozens of HTTP status codes in use today that are grouped into five broad categories – Informational, Success, Redirection, Client Error, and Server Error.
 Some tech companies that use HTTP extensively in their business have even opted to create their own custom HTTP status codes so they can better communicate the state of their services.
 This further cements the importance of the HTTP response codes on the web.